LiskArchive/lips/proposals/lip-replace_static_fee_system_by_dynamic_fee_system.md

     IF (newBlock.payloadLength + sizeofType0 >= maxBlockByteSize)
          BREAK
   ```

-  where `newBlock.payloadLength` is the size of the unconfirmed (not yet part of the blockchain) payload of the new block and `sizeofType0` is a constant representing the size of a basic type 0 transaction, both in bytes.
+  Where `newBlock.payloadLength` is the size of the unconfirmed (not yet part of the blockchain) payload of the new block and `sizeofType0` is a constant representing the size of a basic type 0 transaction, both in bytes.
 Then, `maxBlockByteSize` is the maximum allowed size of the block in bytes (a constant given by the protocol) and `nextTrs` is the top transaction in the priority queue to be included in the block.
 Once the next block has been either created or received at the node, the included transactions are removed from the transaction pool.

 - For the sake of simplicity, in this proposal, we assume that the previous process is performed only by the next forging delegate and considering enough transactions in the `ready` queue (when available) to efficiently fill the next block.

 - If the pool has reached its maximum size, a transaction arriving at the node will be compared against the lowest `feePriority`.
 It will be discarded if it has a fee below that lowest value.
 It will be applied to the queue otherwise, and hence, the transaction with the lowest priority in the queue will be discarded.

 - The maximum size of the transaction pool must be large enough to avoid discarding incoming transactions as much as possible (see previous point).
 Each node operator should choose this parameter (for example, in a JSON config file) depending on their memory limitations and network situation.
 By default, we propose to set the maximum number of entries in the transaction pool to 4000 transactions.
 This will imply an approximate average size of 900 KB when the pool is full (assuming 95% of simple balance transactions) and a maximum size of 9.2 MB (assuming only full vote transactions).
 Note that this default value is a recommendation and it should be adapted during implementation.

 - We propose to implement a fee threshold, in terms of `feePriority`, for incoming transactions.
 Transactions with a `feePriority` lower than this threshold are immediately removed from the pool and only new transactions with a `feePriority` high enough are accepted.
 The value of this threshold will be a parameter to set by the node operator in a JSON config file.
 By default, this fee threshold is set to 0.
 This way delegates and node operators can set their required transaction fee if preferred and alleviate the workload in their transaction pool.

 - Transactions from multisignature accounts: The size considered for the LSK/byte calculation needs to consider the final multisignature transaction object with all the included signatures (i.e. once the transaction is ready to be included in the blockchain).
 Hence, the issuer of the transaction should take this into account in order to choose the appropriate fee.

 ### Fee estimation algorithm

 Given the mathematical complexity and nature of this topic, the specification of the fee estimation algorithm proposal is included in another LIP directly dependent on this one.

 ## Backwards Compatibility